socialally/xdr/doc/md/api.md

 });
 ```

-Or to send a JSON and URL-encoded request packet for a JSONP request also
+Or to send a JSON and URL-encoded request packet for a JSONP request also specify some data:
-specify from data:

 ```
 var data = {id: 10};